Anni-Frid Lyngstad: 1982–1984: International solo career

 In 1983, Lyngstad assisted with Abbacadabra, and recorded one of the tracks with two different male vocalists in different languages, including the French star Daniel Balavoine on the track "Belle" and on the English version "Time" with B. A. Robertson produced by Mike Batt.
 This track was a cover of "Arrival", an instrumental track from the ABBA album of the same name.
-She also jumps in and does the female recitation towards the end of the song Strip on the Strip album by Adam Ant who was recording the album at Polar Studios in Stockholm.
+She also jumps in and does the female recitation towards the end of the song "Strip" on the Strip album by Adam Ant, who was recording his album at Polar Studios in Stockholm.

 Lyngstad's next album was Shine (1984).
-This album was recorded at Studios De La Grande Armée in Paris, France and produced by Steve Lillywhite, known for his work with artists like Peter Gabriel, U2, the Rolling Stones, Morrissey and Kirsty MacColl amongst others.
-Lillywhite was only 29 when this album was recorded and he gave Frida a very experimental sound and managed to create a relaxed atmosphere in the studio.
+This album was recorded at Studios De La Grande Armée in Paris and produced by Steve Lillywhite.
+Lillywhite was only 29 when this album was recorded; he gave Lyngstad a very experimental sound and managed to create a relaxed atmosphere in the studio.
 The album had much less success than hoped, though it reached the Top 20 in many European countries, No. 6 in Sweden being its highest position.